 Implementation and Adjustment

-Once approved, new street signs will begin to be replaced and residents will receive notification of any changes that may occur on their streets.
-The City will also allow time for residents to adjust to the new routes and schedules by providing a grace period for street sweeping related citations after new signs are in place and providing warnings and notifications in lieu of citations during that period.
+Once ready to proceed, new street signs will begin to be replaced and residents will receive notification of any changes that may occur on their streets.
+The city will also allow time for residents to adjust to the new routes and schedules by providing a grace period for street sweeping related citations after new signs are in place and providing warnings and notifications in lieu of citations during that period.

 Public Comment